Japanese Cooking Tools: 33 Essentials for Home Chefs

 Three tools below cover techniques that are central to Japanese cooking but invisible to most Western kitchens.

 The mushiki is the stacking bamboo steamer used for shumai, dumplings, fish, vegetables, and rice cakes.
 Bamboo absorbs excess moisture, so steamed food does not turn soggy the way it can in a metal steamer.
 The natural fragrance of warm bamboo subtly perfumes the food.
 Two stacked baskets cook two dishes at once.
-A 10-inch bamboo steamer set costs $20 to $40.
+A ten-inch bamboo steamer set is the home-kitchen standard.

 The otoshibuta is a wooden disc that sits directly on the food inside a simmering pot, below the rim.
 Its purpose is to keep ingredients submerged in liquid while letting steam escape around the edges.
 The result: braised dishes that cook evenly without losing texture.
 Modern silicone versions exist, but cedar wood remains the traditional standard.
-A cedar otoshibuta costs $15 to $30.
+A cedar otoshibuta handles weekly use for years.

 The oyakodon pan is small, round, and shallow, with a long wooden handle.
 It is sized for a single serving of oyakodon — chicken, onion, and egg over rice — or katsudon and tanindon.
 The shape lets the egg set gently over the ingredients before sliding cleanly onto a bowl of rice.
 It only handles one portion at a time.
 That is a feature, not a flaw — the dish is built for the moment.
 Many of these small rice-bowl dishes belong to the wider category explored in our Japanese food guide.
-A traditional oyakodon pan costs $25 to $60.
+A traditional oyakodon pan handles the role.

 Grinding, Grating, and Straining